luis206r/luis206r/README.md

 - 📄 Know about my experiences: Online teaching in Object-oriented programming, Data Structures and Algorithms
 - 👨‍💻 I’m looking to collaborate on: virtual reality projects
-- 🕹️ I want to become a pro at: Video game developer
+- 🕹️ I want to become a pro at: Software developer
 - 🤝 What I enjoy: thinking about the most efficient solution

 <!--h1 without bottom border-->